groonga/groonga/doc/source/reference/commands/status.rst

    * - ``apache_arrow``
      - .. versionadded:: 10.0.1

        The version of Apache Arrow that Groonga uses.
-This item only displays when Apache Arrow is valid in Groonga.
+This item displays only when Apache Arrow is enabled in Groonga.
      - .. code-block::

           {